 It took a moment for me to realize that he was joking.
 And then I scowled, feeling the hot fingers of embarrassment slide down my neck as my face bloomed crimson.

-And then...
-I sort of lost it.
+And that was when I sort of just... lost it.

 “Hey, did you—“